hellbox/srob-migration/content/reviews/staring-across-a-border-looking-at-a-wall.md

-name = "Staring across a border, looking at a wall" title = "Staring across a border, looking at a wall" dek = "With politicians mouthing off about the border, what if we listened to stories from people who live there?" type = "Review"facebookauto = "Ito Romo writes about life on the border in Texas.
+name = "Staring across a border, looking at a wall" title = "Staring across a border, looking at a wall" dek = "With politicians mouthing off about the border, what if we listened to stories from people who live there?" type = "Review" facebookauto = "Ito Romo writes about life on the border in Texas.
 Donna Miscolta looks in his works and sees humanity." twitterauto = "Instead of building a wall today, see what @DonnaMiscolta has to say about @omoroti's \"The Border is Burning\"" reviews_byline = ["writers/donna-miscolta.md"] reviews_books = ["books/the-border-is-burning.md"]